The following excerpts come from Beyond Trauma by Dean Bonura.

 The experience of trauma may challenge someone’s worldview and assumptions about life, i.e., how he or she assumes the world operates or expects things to turn out.
 The occurrence of trauma is often a life-changing event that rocks a person’s world; it taxes and overwhelms one’s capability to adapt or resume normal functioning.
 This latter aspect is always associated with a disorder, and PTSD is evident when there is a disruption of normal functioning that results in overall dysfunction and distress.

 Violent events that threaten well-being, such as what one might expect in combat or from natural disasters, confront individuals at the limits of their capabilities.
-These events can sometimes evoke a catastrophic response.13 That response often contributes to PTSD.
+These events can sometimes evoke a catastrophic response.13 That response often contributes to PTS.

 Emotional and Psychological Reactions

-Several soldiers have related to me how a pile of trash on the side of a road triggered emotional reactions in them.
-In Iraq or Afghanistan, it was common for the enemy to hide improvised explosive devices in piles of trash.
+Several Soldiers have related to me how a pile of trash on the side of a road triggered emotional reactions in them.
+In Iraq or Afghanistan, it was common for the enemy to hide improvised explosive devices (IEDS) in piles of trash.
 The sight of civilians in Muslim dress may elicit reactions because the enemy sometimes concealed explosives under their garments.
 I recall flinching while passing under bridges that were occupied, because the enemy was known to throw grenades from overpasses at passing vehicles.
 Sometimes you see a veteran duck or flinch at the sound of a siren.
 That’s because sirens were used to alert soldiers of impending attacks in the combat zone.
 Such reactions in combat were a matter of survival, but back home they might seem strange or foolish.

 A traumatic event may be attended by feelings of disgust, shame, and wrongness—feelings typical among victims of sexual assault.
 The sense of wrongness may stem from a personal violation or error.
-Incidences of rape occur in the combat zone, and some soldiers are traumatized not because of combat but because of such personal violations.18 I have counseled some soldiers and am aware of others whose traumatic experiences were the result of dysfunction in units, poor treatment by others, inferior leadership, or betrayal.
+Incidences of rape occur in the combat zone, and some soldiers are traumatized not because of combat but because of such personal violations.18 I have counseled Soldiers and am aware of others whose traumatic experiences were the result of dysfunction in units, poor treatment by others, inferior leadership, or betrayal.
 These types of incidents and their effects are sometimes characterized as moral injuries.

 Some soldiers suffer from a sudden realization of the unfairness of life as it affects other soldiers.
 The arbitrary loss of life, in which one soldier dies and another lives, perhaps as the result of a rocket that just happens to strike a living area, seems unjust and senseless.
-This perception of meaninglessness contributes to PTSD and is often a symptom of it.
+This perception of meaninglessness contributes to PTS and is often a symptom of it.